kellpossible/GPMS/Docs/mapdata.md

 When a map transition is called, the MapTransitioner class takes the data array and parses it into a number of fields for access during the levels play.
 These fields are stored in the MapData class.

-Each levels MapData is populated into the GameController script.
+# GameController Class #
+This should be attached as a script component on a GameObject named `Game Ctrl` within the scene.
 It can be accessed with the following code:

-**This is not yet implemented**

 // create reference to the game controller object (this is an expensive operation and should only be done once (in startup)
 `GameObject gameController = GameObject.Find("Game Ctrl");`
 // create a reference to the script component on the GameController object
 `GameController gameControllerScript = (MapTransitioner) gameController.GetComponent(typeof(GameController));`

+## MapData ##
+When a level is available, this public variable in GameController provides access to it's information (see MapData Class described below).

+## LevelAvailable (bool)
+When a transition is occuring, this bool is false, the the transition is complete, this becomes true.
+Watch this variable to know when a level is ready to go and all MapData is available.
+(example at the bottom of this page)

+# MapData Class #
+This class is included at runtime by GameController and should be accessed through that.
+Each levels MapData is populated into the GameController script and can be accessed with the following syntax.

 // access mapData
 `gameControllerScript.mapData`

-A GameObjects position in the MapData arrays can also be found by accessing the variables directly on it.
-See below for details.

-# Map Data Class #

 ## MapObjArray[,] ##